hwleungcsk/daily_reminder/README.md

 ## Introduction

 Lots of daily stuff to do.
-Taking supplement pills, checking website updates ... etc.
+Taking supplement pills, checking website updates, daily mission of game ... etc.
-Sometimes can't remember if already took pill today.
-So I develop this small tool.
+Sometimes can't remember if already took pill or finished daily mission of game today.
+So I develop this small tool to help myself.

 ## Installation